albeitreluctantly/react-native-theme-factory/README.md

 <h1>Usage</h1>

-<h3>Create a list of themes and a config</h3>
+<h3>1) Create a list of themes and a config</h3>

-First create a list of your themes which can be Enum or object and a config with your themes properties.
+Create a list of your themes which can be Enum or object and a config with your themes properties.
 In config you have to set the desired properties for each theme specified in your themes list by making that property an object with keys corresponding to themes names.
 See (1) in the following code fragment.
 The fabric will process that properties so that in result each theme will get its own value and you will be able to use it like 'theme.colors.background', not 'theme.colors.backgroud.light/dark'.